S-am-ir/virtual-receptionist-crm/README.md

 # Virtual Receptionist for CRM Systems

 A voice-based AI receptionist powered by LiveKit, LLMs, and real-time speech processing.
-This project demonstrates a production-ready conversational AI system that can manage CRM operations through natural voice interaction.
+This project demonstrates a conversational AI system that can manage CRM operations through natural voice interaction.

 ##  Overview